Professor of Chemistry

 Leadership of Study Service Term Units

-Leader of Study-Service Term in Nicaragua during the summer of 2008.
+Leader of Study-Service Term in Nicaragua during the summers of 2008 and 2013

 - July 2010-present